 Compressed Air in Everyday Life

-From pneumatic drills and braking systems to HVAC units, a vast range of air-powered tools and machines are responsible for the comfort, shelter, automation and efficiency of everyday life.
+From pneumatic drills and braking systems to HVAC units, a vast range of air-powered tools and machines make everyday life comfortable, safe and efficient.
 In nearly every building you walk through or pass by on a given day, air tools helped someone sand the wood, paint the walls and hammer beams and plasterboards into place.
 On shop floors across the world, people use compressed air to add coats of paint and blast dust and debris away.

 It’s nothing short of remarkable that mankind discovered a way to take ambient air, perhaps the most abundant resource on the planet, and transform it to power motorized equipment for a wide variety of purposes.